-SN means assessments, judgments, interventions, and evaluations of intervention, which require the training and experience of a licensed nurse.
+SN means assessments, judgments, interventions and evaluations of intervention, which require the training and experience of a licensed nurse.
 SN care includes, but is not limited to:

-- 1. performing assessments to determine the basis for action or the need for action;
+1. performing assessments to determine the basis for action or the need for action;

-- 2. monitoring fluid and electrolyte balance;
+2. monitoring fluid and electrolyte balance;

-- 3. suctioning of the airway;

-- 4. central venous catheter care;

-- 5. mechanical ventilation; and

-- 6. tracheotomy care.

-May 13, 2016 MEDICAID SERVICES MANUAL DEFINITIONS Section S Page 4

-MTL 23/15
+DRAFT MTL 12/16CL

-DIVISION OF HEALTH CARE FINANCING AND POLICY Section:
+DIVISION OF HEALTH CARE FINANCING AND POLICY Section: S

 MEDICAID SERVICES MANUAL Subject: ADDENDUM